 Ingredients

-This is a super easy recipe and one that requires under 10 ingredients.
-Some of the ingredients may require you to make a trip to an Indian grocery store.
+This super easy recipe requires under 10 ingredients.
+Some of the ingredients may require a trip to an Indian grocery store, but it will undoubtedly be worth it. 😊

 See the recipe card for quantities.

-Onions: For best results, taste and color use red onions.
+Onions - use red onion for best results, taste, and color.
 You can use yellow onions but bear in mind that the color of the chutney will be lighter.

-Tamarind Pulp: This is extracted from the tamarind fruit and is quite commonly used in Indian and South East Asian cooking.
+Tamarind Pulp - is quite commonly used in Indian and Southeast Asian cooking.
 You can use store-bought pulp or learn how to make tamarind pulp at home.

-Lentils: White lentils (urad dal in Hindi) are sold in stores with their skin (and therefore look black, like the one in the picture above) or without their skin (white).
-These lentils keep fresh for months and so buy them in bulk (saves you multiple trips to the store!) and use them in other recipes such as this bottle gourd recipe and this spicy cucumber salad.
+Lentils - I used split urad dal in this recipe.
+You can use white urad dal or black.
+I have used the black ones - they are the ones with the skin intact.
+These lentils keep fresh for months so buy them in bulk (saves you multiple trips to the store!) and use them in other recipes such as this bottle gourd recipe and this dosakaya pachadi (spicy cucumber salad).

-Asafoetida: A common ingredient in the Indian store cupboard, asafoetida adds depth and savoriness to the caramelized onion chutney.
+Asafoetida - a common ingredient in the Indian store cupboard, asafoetida adds depth and umami to the caramelized onion chutney.

 Instructions